 STAR Interview Technique

-Job interview questions about your adaptability are best answered by providing example situations according to the STAR method.
+Job interview questions about your adaptability are best answered by providing example situations using the STAR method.
 This way, you can give interviewers exactly what they are looking for.
-Also, it allows you to provide a concise and to the point answer about how you adapted in previous work situations.
+Also, it allows you to provide a concise and to-the-point answer about how you adapted in previous work situations.
 Below the STAR acronym is broken down into each step.